Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Intensity Interferometry (II) with IACT arrays

-Intensity Interferometry counts the photons arriving at the telescopes from the stellar object.
-The correlation of these photon arrivals at the telescopes yields the squared visibility Eq.~\eqref{eq:angular_size_meas}, as explained in subsection~\ref{sec:signal}.
-Fig.~\ref{fig:ft} shows the signal from the source shown in Fig.~\ref{fig:image} using II, displayed in both linear and logarithmic scales.
-Point to note here is that this figure represents the signal from the source that would be recorded by an infinite number of baselines provided by an infinite number of telescopes on the interferometric plane.
-In practice, only a small part of this information is available (as seen Fig.~\ref{fig:ft_base}), because one has a finite number of baselines corresponding to the finite number $N_T$ of telescopes at our disposal and a limited observation schedule.
-We have simulated the II observation of the fictitious star by four telescopes (correlated with baselines as seen in Fig.~\ref{fig:teles}) over one night.
-Using this modest amount of signal from one night's observation, we have trained a cGAN to construct the image of the source.
+II counts the photons arriving at the telescopes from the stellar object.
+The correlation of photon arrivals at the telescopes yields the squared visibility Eq.~\eqref{eq:angular_size_meas}, as explained in subsection~\ref{sec:signal}.
+The left panel of fig.~\ref{fig:ft} shows the normalized ground intensity distribution signal from the source shown in Fig.~\ref{fig:image}.
+A point to note here is that this figure represents the signal from the source that would be recorded by an infinite number of baselines provided by an infinite number of telescopes on the interferometric plane.
+In practice, only a small part of this information is available (as seen in the middle and the right panels of Fig.~\ref{fig:ft}), because one has a finite number of baselines corresponding to the finite number $N_T$ of telescopes at our disposal and a limited observation schedule.
+We have simulated the II observation of the fictitious star by two hypothetical observation facilities having, respectively, arrays of $N_T=6$ and of $N_T=9$ IACTs with their relative positions (correlated with baselines as seen in left and right panel of Fig.~\ref{fig:teles}).
+The observation is carried over one night.
+Using this modest amount of signal from one night's observation, we have trained a cGAN to construct the images of the sources.